checkedc/checkedc/CONTRIBUTING.md

 Contributions of test and sample code to the Checked C repo are subject to the [licensing terms](https://github.com/Microsoft/CheckedC/blob/master/LICENSE.txt) for the repo (MIT license).
-Contributions of code to the Checked LLVM/clang implementation are subject to the [CLANG/LLVM licensing terms](https://github.com/Microsoft/checkedc-clang/blob/master/LICENSE.txt).
+Contributions of code to the Checked C LLVM/clang implementation are subject to the [CLANG/LLVM licensing terms](https://github.com/Microsoft/checkedc-clang/blob/master/LICENSE.txt).

-For minor changes, such as fixing typos, you do need to sign anything.
+For minor changes, such as fixing typos, you do not need to sign anything.
 For other changes, we will ask that you sign a [contribution license agreement (CLA)](https://cla.microsoft.com/) before accepting your change.
 If you already have signed a CLA for another Microsoft-related open-source project, it covers the these repos too.
 You do not need to sign another CLA.